sashminea/assignment-handler/README.md

 # 📓 Assignment Handler

-**Welcome to the Assignment Handler!** 🎉 This is your all-in-one app for handling assignments like a pro. 💼 From adding tasks to tracking them, we've got you covered.
+This is your all-in-one app for handling assignments like a pro. 💼 From adding tasks to tracking them, we've got you covered.
 Get ready to stay on top of your work while looking sleek with customizable profiles and even *tags*. 🏷️

 ---